Pointwise Maximal Leakage: Abstract

 \section{Abstract}

-We introduce a privacy measure called \emph{pointwise maximal leakage}, defined based on the pre-existing notion of \emph{maximal leakage}, which quantifies the amount of information leaking about a secret $X$ by disclosing a single outcome of a (randomized) function calculated on $X$.
+We introduce a privacy measure called \emph{pointwise maximal leakage}, generalizing the pre-existing notion of \emph{maximal leakage}, which quantifies the amount of information leaking about a secret $X$ by disclosing a single outcome of a (randomized) function calculated on $X$.
 Pointwise maximal leakage is a robust and operationally meaningful privacy measure that captures the largest amount of information leaking about $X$ to adversaries seeking to guess arbitrary (possibly randomized) functions of $X$, or equivalently, aiming to maximize arbitrary gain functions.
-We study several properties of pointwise maximal leakage, e.g., how it composes over multiple outcomes, how it is affected by pre- and post-processing, etc. Furthermore, we propose to view privacy leakage as a \emph{random variable} which, in turn, allows us to regard privacy \emph{guarantees} as requirements imposed on different statistical properties of the privacy leakage random variable.
+We study several properties of pointwise maximal leakage, e.g., how it composes over multiple outcomes, how it is affected by pre- and post-processing, etc. Furthermore, we propose to view information leakage as a \emph{random variable} which, in turn, allows us to regard privacy \emph{guarantees} as requirements imposed on different statistical properties of the information leakage random variable.
 We define several privacy guarantees and study how they behave under pre-processing, post-processing and composition.
 Finally, we examine the relationship between pointwise maximal leakage and other privacy notions such as local differential privacy, local information privacy, $f$-information, and so on.
+Overall, our paper constructs a robust and flexible framework for privacy risk assessment whose central notion has a strong operational meaning which can be adapted to a variety of applications and practical scenarios.